Nazir Afzal: Representations in popular culture

 When he was director of the Crown Prosecution Service for London West, the TV police procedural Law & Order: UK used him "for guidance on plot lines and realism" and designed the set to mimic his office.

 The BBC three-part drama Three Girls, based on the Rochdale scandal, was broadcast on consecutive nights 16–18 May 2017 and featured the actor Ace Bhatti playing Afzal.
 He also served as a consultant on the series.

 Personal life

-Afzal has been married three times, which he describes humorously as "multifaith engagement": "First to an Irish Catholic, then to an Indian Hindu and then to a British Sikh."
+Afzal has been married three times.
+In his own words; "First to an Irish Catholic, then to an Indian Hindu and then to a British Sikh."

 He has one daughter and three sons and is a practising Muslim.

 In May 2020, Afzal's brother died due to COVID-19, and UK rules meant Afzal was unable to go to the funeral.

 Afzal's memoir "The Prosecutor", published in April 2020, was described by Richard Scorer in the New Law Journal as "an inspiring account of the career of an outstanding public servant".
 Writing in The Sunday Times, Rosamund Urwin called it a "fast-paced memoir" which "explores what led him to become a champion of the ignored".